 Over the past week,

-Rights vs. Content
+Reselling Ebook: Rights vs. Content

 When you would buy a physical version of a book, you would buy the rights to owning one copy of that book.
-It could be resold to whomever you chose, at whatever price, but at least there was only one copy of it.
+It could be resold to whoever you chose, at whatever price, but at least there was only one copy of it.
 Eb

-If the book resells for a dime, wouldn’t it cut into the profit margins of the author, especially if it is being resold right next to the original full-priced eBook?
+If the book resells for a dime, wouldn’t it cut into the profit margins of the author, especially if it is being resold right next to the original full-priced ebook?
 Mark-downs are common for used copies of physical books, but that’s because they physically degrade.
-A “used” eBook would look just like the original one.
+A “used” ebook would look just like the original one.

-David Pogue over at The Times tries to sort through this complication — physical degradation of a book is necessary for its discount.
-He goes through the patents filed by Amazon and Apple and doesn’t quite find a solution, but believes that publishers and writers will find a common-ground that allows for used eBooks to help writers make a living, while also making their work more available and affordable.
+David Pogue over at The Times tries to sort through this complication—physical degradation of a book is necessary for its discount.
+He goes through the patents filed by Amazon and Apple and doesn’t quite find a solution, but believes that publishers and writers will find a common-ground that allows for used ebooks to help writers make a living, while also making their work more available and affordable.

-What do you think about the possibility of used eBooks?
+What do you think about the possibility of used ebooks?
 As writers, do you want

 Max Rivlin-Nadler writes for the Lulu Blog – Archived